bvtvusn/ImageMath/README.md

 # ImageMath
-Transformation of images using complex numbers
+Transformation of images using complex numbers.
 Images can be made into spirals, polar coordinates, wavy patterns and so on.
 Only the mathematics is the limit.

 Youtube video: https://www.youtube.com/watch?v=dY-8LOdUMpo